Strawberry almond blondies – easy-to-make cake bars perfect for breakfast, snack, or dessert.

 I can’t believe the summer is actually over.
 It seems like just yesterday I started summer baking, enjoying all the fresh berries I could find, and here I am, 3 months later, and I did not even make a dent in the number of recipes I wanted to try when summer started!
-It’s already September, I just got several pounds of fresh apples from my mother-in-law’s garden, and the Fall is knocking at my door!
-Well, I don’t think I’ll stop baking with berries just because it’s not summer any more, especially after I’ve tried this strawberry almond cake, right out of the oven:
+It’s already September, I just got several pounds of fresh apples from the garden, and the Fall is knocking at my door!
+Well, I don’t think I’ll stop baking with berries just because it’s not summer any more, especially after I’ve tried these strawberry almond blondies, right out of the oven:

 As you can see on the photos, the cake came out beautifully, with a wonderful combination of toasted almond and strawberry flavors.
 I baked it in a round cake pan, and then sliced it in 12 rectangular bars.
 After I did that, I realized it could’ve been easier just to slice it in 12 wedges.
 I served it warm with a scoop of vanilla ice cream on top!
 It’s an amazing treat that will bring summer right back into your house!